First-passage properties of the jump process with a drift. The general case: Survival probability SN(n|X0)

-It is worth emphasizing that the scaling behavior \eqref{eq:Sn=erf scaling} does not rely on the specific structure of underlying effective random walk beyond the assumptions that it has zero mean, finite moments, and smooth density.
+It is worth emphasizing that the scaling behavior \eqref{eq:Sn=erf scaling} does not rely on the specific structure of the underlying effective random walk beyond the assumptions that it has zero mean, finite moments, and smooth density.
 In particular, the same functional form of the scaling limit was previously obtained in \cite{MMS-17} for any symmetric random walk with finite variance.
-This essentially reflects the convergence of a random walk to a Brownian motion, which is rather a robust property, insensitive to microscopic details.
+This essentially reflects the convergence of a random walk to a Brownian motion, which is a robust property, insensitive to microscopic details.

-\paragraph{Symmetric distribution} Finally, let us consider the case where the effective random walk not only has a zero mean but also is symmetric.
+\paragraph{Symmetric distribution} Finally, let us consider the case where the effective random walk not only has a zero mean but is also symmetric.
 Since it requires fine-tuning of the distributions of the jump amplitudes $q(M)$ and inter-jump intervals $p(t)$, such a case is indeed very special.
-At the same time, the problem of survival probability of symmetric random walks was studied in great detail in \cite{MMS-17}.
-In particular, the behavior of the survival probability of the symmetric random walk with light-tailed increment distribution was shown to be (in our notation) given by
+At the same time, the survival probability of symmetric random walks was studied in great detail in \cite{MMS-17}.
+In particular, the behavior of the survival probability of the symmetric random walk with light-tailed increment distribution was shown, in our notation, to be given by

 with the function $U_\text{sym}(X_0)$ defined through the Laplace transform as